 African Union pushes for 'inclusive' Libya government

-A top-level African Union team Wednesday reiterated its call for an inclusive government in Libya, with the continental body still refusing to recognise the new leadership in Tripoli.
+A top-level African Union team Wednesday discussed ways to press for an inclusive government in Libya, with the region still refusing to recognise the new leadership in Tripoli.

 South African President Jacob Zuma hosted the meeting in Pretoria for the AU panel, which also includes the leaders of Uganda, Mauritania, Mali and Congo-Brazzaville.